 Teah Achman, COO and Placement Counselor

-An organizational powerhouse, Teah joined Annie’s Nannies almost nine years ago and works with families arranging long-term placements of nannies and household staff, and assists businesses with event childcare.
+An organizational powerhouse, Teah joined Annie’s Nannies ten years ago and works with families arranging long-term placements of nannies and household staff.
 Holding a BA in Communications from Washington State University, she also works with Annie on advertising, public relations and business development.
 As a working parent, she understands the challenges of balancing a career and childcare.
-Her family enjoys camping and seeing movies during their free time.
-Left to her own devices, Teah is likely to be found organizing, reading or doing yoga.
-She fondly remembers the European vacation her parents took her and her brother on when she was 12 and notes that although her parents did not have a lot of money, they made travel a priority in their family’s life.
+Her family enjoys camping and hosting dinner parties during their free time.
+Left to her own devices, Teah is likely to be found organizing, reading or spinning.
+She fondly remembers the European vacation her parents took her and her brother on when she was 12, and notes that although her parents did not have a lot of money, they made travel a priority in their family’s life.
 Teah finds that learning about the special priorities of client families and creating a successful match based on what she discovers is the most rewarding part of her job.

 Jenny Williams, Temporary Placement Director